Article Table of Contents

 A conditional statement targeting this content could be written as:

-If a visitor opens a published page with the title 'Our Services' OR a published post with the title 'Choosing a Contractor', then activate a popup named 'Newsletter Signup'.
+If a visitor opens a published page with the title 'Our Services' OR a published post with the title 'Choosing a Contractor', then load a popup named 'Newsletter Signup'.

 The logic of this statement makes sense.
-When either the page 'Our Services' OR the post 'Choosing a Contractor' appears in the browser, the popup will activate.
+When either the page 'Our Services' OR the post 'Choosing a Contractor' appears in the browser, the popup gets loaded.